stijn-dejongh/lovecraft_public_domain/raw_converts/tr.md

 grove.
 There he would meditate upon the visions that filled his mind, and there devise the forms of beauty which later became immortal in breathing marble.
-Idle folk, indeed, said that Kalos conversed with the spirits of the grove, and that his statues were but images of the fauns and dryads he met there&mdash;for he patterned his work after no living model.
+Idle folk, indeed, said that Kalos conversed with the spirits of the grove, and that his statues were but images of the fauns and dryads he met there--for he patterned his work after no living model.

-  So famous were Kalos and Musides, that none wondered when the Tyrant of Syracuse sent to them deputies to speak of the costly statue of Tych&eacute; which he had planned for his city.
+  So famous were Kalos and Musides, that none wondered when the Tyrant of Syracuse sent to them deputies to speak of the costly statue of Tyché which he had planned for his city.
 Of great size and cunning workmanship must the statue be, for it was to form a wonder of nations and a goal of travellers.
 Exalted beyond thought would be he whose work should gain acceptance, and for this honour Kalos and Musides were invited to compete.
 Their brotherly love